Home

 Tenor Bass

 Also called the four bass.
-It consists of four drums which are played by one person and are used in conventional steelbands.
+It consists of four drums which are played by one person and are used in conventional steelbands

 They provide the definition in the section and play a crucial role in producing clean, unambiguous bass lines.